Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Analysis

 Our dataset is based on 1000 generated event descriptions consisting of 15.4 tokens on average (\Cref{app:stats}).
 The instances exhibit a low level of vagueness and are plausible (based on human annotation of 100 sampled event descriptions, vagueness: mean 2.50, $\sigma \compacteq 1.20$, plausibility: mean 4.32, $\sigma \compacteq 0.89$).
 The relatively high standard deviation for vagueness aligns well with our goal of creating a diverse dataset.
 The annotators tend to attribute authorship to humans (mean 3.50, $\sigma \compacteq 0.99$) over AI (mean~2.67, $\sigma \compacteq 1.05$).

 We generate 13 backstories for each event, corresponding to the set of emotion categories studied.
 Consequently, our dataset comprises 13,000 event chains for each of the three methods.
 The Baseline generates backstories averaging 69.8 tokens, while PC backstories average 49.2 tokens and PCR backstories average 79.2 tokens (\Cref{app:stats}).
+Examples are shown in \Cref{tab:examples}.
 We conduct an analysis for lexical diversity, coherence and emotions to answer our research questions in the following subsections.